Brandon Borrello: Style of play

-Brandon Borrello is a dynamic wide attacker known for his strength and direct running at defenders; his pace and creativity make him a constant threat in the attacking third.
-While primarily deployed as a winger, Borrello is also capable of playing as a striker, showcasing his versatility on the pitch.
+Brandon Borrello is a wide attacker known for his strength and direct running at defenders.
+While primarily deployed as a winger, Borrello is also capable of playing as a striker.

 During his time with Brisbane Roar, Borrello was often positioned on the right side of attack in a 4-3-3 formation.
 He excelled in this role, utilising his speed and composure in front of goal to contribute to the team's attacking play.
 When deployed on the wing, Borrello showcases his dribbling skills by cutting inside from the right and delivering accurate crosses to create scoring opportunities for his teammates.

 In his stint with Freiburg, Borrello initially played as a right-winger before being converted to a no. 10 role.
 This versatility demonstrates his ability to adapt to different positions and contribute effectively to the team's style of play.
 Similarly, during his loan spell with Fortuna Düsseldorf, Borrello predominantly operated as a right winger, utilising his attacking prowess from wide areas.

 Upon joining Western Sydney Wanderers, Borrello was transformed into a striker by head coach Marko Rudan, following Sulejman Krpić departure after failing to lead the attack for the Wanderers.
 This change in position highlighted Borrello's movement, positivity, and willingness to go forward, bringing a unique set of attributes to the frontline, including technical ability, sharp shooting, and consistent energy off the ball.
 His work rate and pressing ability make him particularly effective against a 2-chain CB pair and a single pivot, disrupting the opposition's defensive structure and creating opportunities for the attacking midfielders to exploit.

 Personal life

 Family and relationship

-Since moving in 2011, Borrello's family owns a Subway franchise located north of Brisbane in Narangba.
 During his younger years, Borrello worked at the family business, gaining valuable experience in the food industry.
 Additionally, Borrello's uncle is a junior coach with Western Strikers in Royal Park, Adelaide.
-When he moved to Germany, Borrello visited his family during the holidays or in international camps with Australia where his mother would watch his games.

 Borrello is married to Kristina Petrovic who is from Germany.
 The couple shares a love for spending time at the beach, with Borrello being particularly fond of surfing.
 Notably, Borrello is fluent in German.